Regulatory demands for better data governance push Collibra’s valuation above $1 billion

 “Collibra is putting organizations back in control of their data, helping them comply with changing legislation, embrace emerging technologies and capture the information that will enable them to design services and solutions built for the future,” said Derek Zanutto of CapitalG.
 “We look forward to partnering with Collibra and marrying Google and Alphabet’s machine learning and AI expertise with Collibra’s leadership in data collaboration, workflow management and risk management.”

-Colibra says it has more than 300 customers across industries like financial services, healthcare, retail and technology.
+Collibra says it has more than 300 customers across industries like financial services, healthcare, retail and technology.